What is Radiation Therapy?

-- This uses computers to precisely design a plan based on the size, shape and location of the tumor while limiting the radiation dose delivered to sorrounding normal tissue.
-Other special imaging tests, such as CT, MRI or PET scans, may also be used to help design this plan.
+- This uses computers to precisely design a plan based on the size, shape and location of the tumor while limiting the radiation dose delivered to surrounding normal tissue.

 - Intensity Modulated Radiation Therapy (IMRT)

 - IMRT allows for the radiation dose to conform more precisely to the three-dimensional (3-D) shape of the tumor by modulating, or controlling, the intensity of the radiation beam in short bursts.
-IMRT also can also focus higher radiation doses within the tumor and minimize the dose to surrounding normal critical structures.
+IMRT can also focus higher radiation doses within the tumor and minimize the dose to surrounding normal critical structures; which has been shown to reduce treatment related side effects.
 Treatment is carefully planned by using 3-D computed tomography (CT) or magnetic resonance (MRI) images of the patient in conjunction with computerized dose calculations to determine the dose intensity pattern that will best conform to the tumor shape.
-Typically, combinations of multiple intensity-modulated fields coming from different beam directions produce a custom-tailored radiation dose that maximizes radiation delivered to the tumor and minimizes the dose to adjacent normal tissues.
-This allows for higher and more effective radiation doses directed at tumors with fewer side effects compared with conventional radiotherapy techniques.
-IMRT has been shown to reduce treatment related side effects.

 - Volumetric Modulated Arc Therapy (VMAT)

-- VMAT is an arc therapy technique that establishes new standards for radiation therapy treatment speed and dose reduction to the patient.
+- Volumetric Modulated Arc Therapy (VMAT) is a technique that establishes new standards for radiation therapy treatment speed and dose reduction to the patient.
 With VMAT, single or multiple radiation beams sweep in uninterrupted arc(s) around the patient, dramatically speeding treatment delivery.
-Doctors can use VMAT with complete or partial arc(s) to reduce treatment times to as few as two minutes from the eight to twelve minutes required for “conventional” radiation therapy.

 - Image Guided Radiation Therapy (IGRT)